wintersa/angular2-services/README.md

 </ul>

 # Learned so far
 <p>Angular2 Dependency Injection is awesome!
-Certainly with building services.<br>
+Certainly when building services to reuse code.<br>
 The use of services in Angular2, is a great way to centralize some logic of your app.
 </p>